-- 6.5.3 The siting of an accessory building on an irregularly shaped parcel of land shall be as required by the Development Authority. - 6.5.4 An accessory building shall not be located in a front yard.
+- 6.5.4 An accessory building shall not be located in a front yard.
 This provision does not apply to fences and/or shelterbelts. - 6.5.5 An accessory building shall not be located, as shown in Figure 1, closer than: - a.
 2.0m (6.56ft) to a main building; - b.
-0.9m (2.95ft) to an internal side yard property line; - c.
-The required side yard setback of the applicable land use district to an external side yard property line adjacent to a public road; - d.
+0.9m (2.95ft) to an internal side yard property line; - The required side yard setback of the applicable land use district to an external side yard property line adjacent to a public road; - d.
 0.6m (1.97ft) to a rear property line on parcels without rear lane access; and - e.
 4.8m (15.75ft) to a rear property line on parcels with rear lane access. - 6.5.6 The height of an accessory building shall not exceed 4.5m (14.76ft).
 This provision does not apply to WECS or flagpoles. - 6.5.7 Where a structure is attached to the main building on a site by a roof, an open or enclosed structure, a floor or a foundation, the structure is to be considered a part of the main building and is not an accessory building. - 6.5.8 Prior to granting a development permit for an accessory building, the development authority may require the accessory building to conform aesthetically to buildings in the immediate and general area.
 This may include giving the accessory building a new coat of paint and/or buffering it from public view.